M66B/FairEmail/FAQ.md

 If you got the message *This provider does not support push messages* while configuring an account, consider switching to a modern provider which supports push messages (IMAP IDLE) to reduce battery usage.

+<a name="faq40"></a>
+**(40) How can I fix the error 'xxx failed' ?**

+If the error message is *Couldn't connect to host ...*, please make sure FairEmail can connect to the configured server and isn't blocked by a firewall, etc.

 ## Support